SoNiC-HeRE/StoreIt/README.md

     docker-compose up --build
     ```
 This will build the Go application (using a Go 1.20 base image) and start a MongoDB container.
 Your application will be accessible at http://localhost:8080.

+5. Build and Run the Application: (Go)

+    Run the following command to build and start the services using Docker Compose:

+    ```bash
+    go run main.go
+    ```
+Wait for some time and your application will be accessible at http://localhost:8080.

 ### Testing
 Submit a Job: